jeffqchen/10DIN2VGA/README.md

 <img src="./Pics/3d_demo_1.jpg" width=200px><img src="./Pics/3d_demo_2.jpg" width=200px><img src="./Pics/3d_demo_3.jpg" width=200px>

-The VGA port stands vertically, which ensures that it's strong against downward stress itself, as well as avoiding a rotationaly pulling tendency that could pull the 10-pin DIN connector out of the console.
+The VGA port stands vertically, which ensures that it's strong against downward stress itself, as well as avoiding a rotationally pulling tendency that could pull the 10-pin DIN connector out of the console.

 The optional 3.5mm audio jack was carefully positioned so that it doesn't block the communication port.